Enter your email address to download a prospectus

 Movement and Transportation

 Typical job roles of those undertaking this apprenticeship include Animal Collection Officers, Animal Ambulance Drivers and Wildlife Rehabilitation Assistants.
-Additional skills and knowledge that you will learn will be based around the movement and transport of animals, ensuring legal requirements are followed and the welfare of the animals is maintained at all times.
+Additional skills and knowledge that you will learn will be based around the movement and transport of animals, ensuring legal requirements are followed and the animal’s welfare is maintained at all times.